 The human brain is heavily dependant on visual information.
 As such, eye muscles are very tightly linked to the balance system.
 Therefore, the wired connections from balance centres will signal to the eye muscles in response to modification of the relative head positions.
 This hard-wired circuitry between the eye control and vestibular system is the pivotal cause of many balance problems.

-A widespread balance problem, vertigo is defined as the sensation of spinning and turning.
+Vertigo is a widespread balance problem defined as the sensation of spinning and turning.
 There are many causes of vertigo.
-However, a non-threatening and clinically familiar Vertigo is caused by a disruption to the communication between the eye control and vestibular system.
-Following a thorough neurological examination and special tests, some therapist would perform simple eye and head movements to stabilise this circuitry.
+However, a non-threatening and clinically familiar Cause is a disruption to the communication between the eye control and vestibular system.
+Following a thorough neurological examination and special tests, some therapists perform simple eye and head movements to stabilise this circuitry.
 Importantly, some forms of vertigo can be treated with appropriate therapy.

 More Reading